2025 Copa Libertadores final stages

-The 2025 Copa Libertadores final stages are played from 12 August to 29 November 2025.
-A total of 16 teams compete in the final stages deciding the champions of the 2025 Copa Libertadores, with the final to be played at Estadio Monumental in Lima, Peru.
+The 2025 Copa Libertadores final stages were played from 12 August to 29 November 2025.
+A total of 16 teams competed in the final stages deciding the champions of the 2025 Copa Libertadores, with the final played at Estadio Monumental in Lima, Peru.

 Qualified teams

 The winners and runners-up of each of the eight groups in the group stage advanced to the round of 16.